SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 * If you are still unsure where to place the folder, the root of the drive your games are installed on is usually the best option.
 For example C:/NucleusCo-op.

-### 7.- Nucleus Co-op doesn't launch/takes very long to open, how do I fix it?
+### 7.- Nucleus Co-op doesn't launch/crashes, how do I fix it?

 Here are a few things you can try:

-*  Try updating your Microsoft.net framework, and install/reinstall Visual C++ 2010-2017, 2015-2019 Redistributable (both x86 and x64).
+* Try updating your Microsoft .NET Framework, and install/reinstall Visual C++ 2010-2017, 2015-2019 Redistributable (both x86 and x64).

 * Make sure your antivirus program or windows defender is not blocking Nucleus Co-op or deleting any of its files.
+You may have to allow Nucleus as an exception before extracting.

+* Install the [DirectX End-User Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=35) if you are on Windows 11.

 * Set the `SplashScreen_On=true` line to false in the Settings.ini config inside Nucleus files.